 Penland Glass Studio

-The studio building contains a hot glass studio, flameworking studio, cold shop, sand blasting room, mold fabrication room, a shared inside classroom, outside work area, and men and women's bathrooms.
-With the exception of the hot glass studio, these areas are open 24 hours with safety in mind; some of the heavy or loud equipment may have to adhere to quiet hour regulations and the two person rule.
+The studio building contains a hot glass studio, flameworking studio, cold shop, sand blasting room, mold fabrication room, shared inside classroom, outside work area, and men's and women's bathrooms.
+With the exception of the hot glass studio, these areas are open 24 hours.
+With safety in mind, some of the heavy or loud equipment may have to adhere to quiet hour regulations and the two-person rule.

 Outdoor work space

 The Penland hot shop has two day tankfurnaces each yielding over 700 pounds of Spruce Pine Batch and a color furnace with two 80 lb pots available when needed for the class.
 There are 7 annealers, 10 casting kilns, 2 pick-up ovens, 2 pipe warmers, 2 large marver tables, and 1 garage.
 Please feel free to bring your own tools and pipes.
 The studio has pipes, punties, hand torches, and tools such as jacks, straight shears, diamond shears, tweezers, tagliols, soffiettas, blocks, paddles, pacioffis, and casting supplies for students to use while taking a class.
 Know that these are shop tools and there is wear and tear apparent on most of them.
 The studio will accommodate 14 students per class in its 3 work stations, each with its own bench, Wet Dog glory hole (with gas-booster pedal for reduction and automatic temperature control), rolling yoke, and knock-off buckets.
 The class will rotate through these 3 stations on a daily schedule.